String Quartet No. 13 (Beethoven)

 The String Quartet No. 13 in B♭ major, Op.
-130, by Ludwig van Beethoven was completed (in its final form) in November 1826.
+130, is one of the late string quartets by Ludwig van Beethoven. was completed (in its final form) in November 1826.
 The number traditionally assigned to it is based on the order of its publication; it is actually Beethoven's 14th quartet in order of composition.
-It was premiered (in its original form) in March 1826 by the Schuppanzigh Quartet and dedicated to Nikolai Galitzin on its publication in 1827.
+It was premiered (in its original form) on 21 March 1826 by the Schuppanzigh Quartet and dedicated to Nikolai Galitzin on its publication in 1827.

 Movements

 Beethoven originally wrote the work in six movements, lasting 42–50 minutes, as follows:

 (Nomenclature: "danza tedesca" means "German dance", "Cavatina" a short and simple song, and "Große Fuge" means "Great Fugue" or "Grand Fugue".)

 The work is unusual among quartets in having six movements.
 They follow the pattern of movements seen in the Ninth Symphony and occasionally elsewhere in Beethoven's work (opening, dance movement, slow movement, finale), except that the middle part of the cycle is repeated: opening, dance movement, slow movement, dance movement, slow movement, finale.